pingcap/docs/reference/sql/statements/split-region.md

 #### Split Region for a single partition

 You can specify the partition to be split.
-See the following steps for example:
+See the following usage example:

 1. Create a partitioned table: